dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. On the simplest level, blockchains are public ledgers that record transactions shared among many users.
 Once data is entered on a blockchain, it is secure and unalterable, and provides a permanent record.
 Blockchains provide the ultimate in transparency and trust, making this technology a brave new world for organizations that strive to conduct transparent business.
    1. Bitcoin craze chearly shows the generation conflicts (millenials)
    1. The Bitcoin bubble may ultimately turn out to be a distraction from the true significance of the blockchain.
+   1. Ultimately, Bitcoin price will will ultimately be determined by its usefulness, its future use cases.
+   1. Bitcoin has a purpose but it wouldn't be to replace money.
+   1. Blockchain to reinvigorate shareholder democracy by enabling the return of voting power to the real beneficiary owners of equities
+   1. Bitcoin is an asset like art, diamonds or Pokemon cards
+   1. Bitcoin: Uncontrollable growth or decline against the value of the dollar.
+   1. An enslavement by the passion to get rich quick vs to promote righteous labor, which should, of course, be adequately compensated

 1. Bitcoin to represent the ground zero at which three of the most important historical forces at work in the world today converge.
    1. First and most obvious of these is the ongoing revolution in information technology that is transforming so many aspects of our lives.
    1. Second epochal trend with which Bitcoin seems utterly in tune: the collapse of trust in the established financial system following the crash of 2008.
    1. Third great force of history with which Bitcoin is conspicuously aligned is the dramatic surge in scepticism of – even scorn for – established political authority.
 Faith in traditional political parties and even in traditional representative democracy itself is evaporating at an alarming rate.
-   1. Ultimately, Bitcoin price will will ultimately be determined by its usefulness, its future use cases.
-   1. Bitcoin has a purpose but it wouldn't be to replace money.
-   1. Blockchain to reinvigorate shareholder democracy by enabling the return of voting power to the real beneficiary owners of equities
-   1. Bitcoin is an asset like art, diamonds or Pokemon cards
-   1. Bitcoin: Uncontrollable growth or decline against the value of the dollar.
 1. Tokenomics & Cryptonomics
 1. Bitcoin has only two proven use cases after eight years: criminal activity and speculation
 1. Bitcoin is not just an emerging asset class/currency, but a philosophical tool that helps early adopters to live incrementally further outside the scope of the State.